temporalio/docker-builds/docker-readme/server.md

 `PROMETHEUS_ENDPOINT` (defaults to unset)

-This variable allows you to specify an endpoint to connect to Prometheus for observability.
+This variable allows you to specify an endpoint to listen on for scrape requests from Prometheus, for observability.

 `PROMETHEUS_TIMER_TYPE` (defaults to `histogram`)